scaffold-eth/scaffold-eth-2/README.md

 npx create-eth@latest
 ```

-> 💬 Hint: If you choose Foundry as solidity framework in the CLI, you must have Foundryup previously installed in your machine.
+> 💬 Hint: If you choose Foundry as solidity framework in the CLI, you'll also need Foundryup installed in your machine.
 Checkout: [Getfoundry.sh](https://getfoundry.sh)

 2. Run a local network in the first terminal: